maybe-yushi/bugs-scraper/README.md

 # bugs-scraper
 **Music Releases Scraper**

-This Python script scrapes data from Bugs! (music.bugs.co.kr), it gets all releases from artists specified on the spreadsheet, as well as some info regarding what needs to be added on Nautiljon.
+This Python script scrapes data from Bugs! (music.bugs.co.kr), it gets all releases from artists specified on the "artists" spreadsheet and input them into the "Releases" spreadsheets.
+It scrapes the release title, date, type and Bugs!
+ID, based on the artist's ID.